Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Implementation Details

+This section details how we determine each reasoning path's correctness for both training and evaluation, and the method for FLOPs calculation.

 Due to the potential for equivalent but syntactically different answers (e.g., "6/5" and "1.2"), a simple string comparison is insufficient for determining correctness in the MATH and GSM8K datasets.
-Therefore, we adopted a more sophisticated evaluation approach, leveraging the implementation from the code repository of \cite{yuan2024advancing}.
-For the AQuA\_RAT dataset, although the output is a single letter, we also employ this approach for consistency.
+Therefore, we adopted a more sophisticated evaluation approach, leveraging the implementation from the code repository of \citet{yuan2024advancing}.
+For the AQuA\_RAT, HellaSwag and CoinFlip dataset, although the output is a single letter, we also employ this approach for consistency.
 This implementation allows for the robust comparison of mathematical expressions, treating semantically equivalent answers as correct.
-We use the Flops Profiler of DeepSpeed library \citep{aminabadi2022deepspeed} for FLOPs calculation.